selemondev/nuxt-ui-vue/README.md

 ## Usage

-1. Register the `@tailwindcss/forms` plugin and add the NuxtLabs-UI-Vue theme file, the darkMode class and the tailwindCss colors configuration in your tailwind.config.cjs file as shown below:
+1. Register the `@tailwindcss/forms` plugin and add the `nuxtlabsTheme` theme file, the darkMode class and the tailwindCss colors configuration in your tailwind.config.cjs file as shown below:

 ```ts
 import tailwindColors from './node_modules/tailwindcss/colors'